djintense/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 <details>
   <summary>info "Solution"</summary>

-    * update the **SQL injection** condition named filterSQLi with 2 additional filters
+	1. Update the **SQL injection** condition named filterSQLi with 2 additional filters
-    	* query_string, url decode _You should have created this filter in <a href="./#console-walkthrough-creating-a-condition-and-rule">the walk through above</a>_
+		- query_string, url decode _You should have created this filter in <a href="./#console-walkthrough-creating-a-condition-and-rule">the walk through above</a>_
-	* body, html decode
+		- body, html decode
-	* header, cookie, url decode
+		- header, cookie, url decode
-    * create SQLi rule named matchSQLi
+	2. Create SQLi rule named matchSQLi
-    	* type regular
+		- type regular
-        * oes match SQLi condition: filterSQLi
+		- does match SQLi condition: filterSQLi
-    * create **Cross-site scripting** condition named filterXSS with 4 filters
+	3. Create Cross-site scripting condition named filterXSS with 4 filters
-        * query_string, url decode
+		- query_string, url decode
-        * body, html decode
+		- body, html decode
-        * body, url decode
+		- body, url decode
-        * header, cookie, url decode
+		- header, cookie, url decode
-    * create a **String and regex matching** _String match_ condition named filterXSSPathException with 1 filter. _This demonstrates how to add an expception for the XSS rule_
+	4. Create a **String and regex matching** _String match_ condition named filterXSSPathException with 1 filter. _This demonstrates how to add an expception for the XSS rule_
-	 * uri, starts with, no transform, _/reportBuilder/Editor.aspx_
+		- uri, starts with, no transform, _/reportBuilder/Editor.aspx_
-    * create a rule named matchXSS
+	5. Create a rule named matchXSS
-        * type regular
+		- type regular
-        * does match XSS condition: filterXSS
+		- does match XSS condition: filterXSS
-        * does not match string match condition: filterXSSPathException
+		- does not match string match condition: filterXSSPathException
-    * add rules to Web ACL
+	6. Add rules to Web ACL
-    *  Re-run the WAF test script (scanner.py) from your red team host to confirm requests are blocked
+	7. Re-run the WAF test script (scanner.py) from your red team host to confirm requests are blocked
    </details>

 **2. Enforce Request Hygiene**